-According to the results, majority of AFMID that participated in the questionnaire live at home (96 %) and majority visits an Occupational Activity Center or activity group (64 %).
-Majority of the families and AFMID have opportunities to attend activities close to their home (84 %), these are mostly sport activities and different (weekend) workshops.
-The most frequently stated reason why the families do not attend activities was, the distance from home (8 families stated that), following health reasons (8 families).
+According to the results, majority of AFMID that participated in the questionnaires live at home and majority visits an Occupational Activity Center or activity group.
+Majority of the families and AFMID have opportunities to attend activities close to their home, mostly sport activities and different (weekend) workshops.
+The most frequently stated reason why the families do not attend activities was, the distance from home, following health reasons.
+This confirms our assumptions that bringing education closer to home would be a good solution for the families to attend lifelong educational processes.

-Most of the families and AFMID would be interested in gardening and cooking activities (approx. 60 %) but the majority of the parents would not attend the workshops with their AFMID (44 % of family members would attend the workshop).
+Most of the families and AFMID would be interested in gardening and cooking activities but the majority of the parents would not attend the workshops with their AFMID.

-When we asked AFMID about their favorite meal, the answers were simple dishes and in half of the cases the AFMID does not know how to prepare it, but would wish to learn to prepare it and to grow the ingredients by themselves, to gain new skills, greater independence and because these activities provide better wellbeing.
+When we asked AFMID about their favorite meal, the answers were simple dishes and in half of the cases the AFMID does not know how to prepare it, but would wish to learn to prepare it and to grow the ingredients by themselves, to gain new skills, greater independence and because these activities provide better well-being.